 Drew Mercy, Chairman

-He is active in the community serving as a City of Lancaster Planning Commissioner and Vice President of the Antelope Valley Fair Association Board of Directors.
-He is a past member of the Citizens Advisory Committee for the State Prison in Lancaster and the Antelope Valley College Bond Oversight Committee.
+He is active in the community serving as Chairman of the Lancaster Criminal Justice Commission, Director for the Antelope Valley Sheriff's Boosters and President of the Antelope Valley Fair Association Board of Directors.
+He is a past President of the Antelope Valley Board of Trade, and past member of the Citizens Advisory Committee for the State Prison in Lancaster and the Antelope Valley College Bond Oversight Committee.

 Hon.
 Marvin Crist, Vice Chairman